 The above options apply to traditional IRAs and Roth IRAs.
 There is one obvious difference however.
 Roth IRAs are opened with post-tax dollars.
 Because of this, they are typically not taxed.
 If you opt to take withdrawals from an IRA you inherited and are over the age of 59 ½, you can do so without owing any taxes.
 However, if you are under the age of 59 ½, you will need to pay an early penalty tax on any investment gains you withdrawal.

-IRA Business Trust and Your Beneficiary
+Royal Legal Solutions and Your Beneficiary